vstoykovbg/cryptopup/README.md

 ## What is changed?

 Mostly my changes are installing dependencies of the crypto-tools I added in the /opt directory.
-I had difficulties with compiling software on the Puppy, so I compilled the software on my Ubuntu system (`$ make`, `$ python3 setup.py build`) and then installed it (i.e. `# python3 setup.py install`) on the Puppy system.
+I had difficulties with compiling software on the Puppy, so I compiled the software on my Ubuntu system (`$ make`, `$ python3 setup.py build`) and then installed it (i.e. `# python3 setup.py install`) on the Puppy system.
 This way I installed VeraCrypt and the Python modules `pynput` and `argon2`.

 I added a new entry in the `isolinux.cfg` menu "without graphical desktop, do not copy in RAM".
 It's useful on old computers with low RAM.